udoprog/python-adc/README.md

+THIS IS THE type-test branch

+See TYPE-TEST heading for differences

 This is suppose to be a complete implementation for the Advanced Direct Connect protocol.

 The parts marked with a plus (+) have been implemented, the minus parts are TODO: